soir20/processing-mode-template/README.md

 * `processing.executable` - location of your Processing executable used by the `run` build task
 * `processing.modes` - installation location for Processing modes used by the `install` build task

+Descriptions of Java mode-specific properties are in the [Java mode build.properties](#buildpropertiesbuildproperties) section.

 ### Creating a Mode Class
 The name of your mode class must match `lib.name` in the build properties.
 You can either extend an existing mode or extend the abstract `processing.app.Mode` class.